lua-stdlib/lua-stdlib/README.md

 0. Follow existing code.
 There are a lot of useful patterns and avoided traps there.

-1. 2-character indentation using SPACES in Lua sources.
+1. 3-character indentation using SPACES in Lua sources: It makes rogue TABS easier to see, and lines up nicely with 'if' and 'end' keywords.

 [issues]: http://github.com/lua-stdlib/lua-stdlib/issues